-The time is now January 2022, and if the last two years have taught us anything, it’s to expect the unexpected.
+The time is (almost) January 2024, and if the last few years have taught us anything, it’s to expect the unexpected.
 Almost anything can change—fast.

 Luckily, some things are set in stone.
 Like the fact that people still use (and love) social media.
 And that holidays will always fall on certain days.
 And that holidays provide the perfect opportunity for your business to post on social media.
 All is right with the world again!